 The main features of your app (if you provide a large number of features)

-There exist three different types of onboarding which you can choose, depending on your business goals and your type of app.
+There are three different types of onboarding that you can choose, depending on your business goals and your type of app.
 You can implement them separately or combine the types.

-On the other hand, no or bad onboarding can have negative effects.
+On the other hand, not having an onboarding or providing a bad one can have negative effects.

 Statistics also show the importance of good user onboarding:

 Understand your customer: You should know your customers exactly.
-What are his obstacles?
-What does he expect from your app?
+What are their obstacles?
+What do they expect from your app?
 Create a customized onboarding experience.

-Stay in contact: Some customers may want to watch the onboarding again later (because they are missing something or because they did not want to see the onboarding on their first visit).
+Stay in contact: Some customers may want to watch the onboarding again later (because they missed something or because they did not want to see the onboarding on their first visit).
 Give them this opportunity.
 Be available for further questions by email or other means.